UofT-DSI/git/03_homework/git_homework_1.md

 ### Task 3
-1. Create a new branch called `playing-with-bash`
+1. Create a new branch called `playing-with-bash` git branch -c playing-with-bash

-2. Create 5 empty files with the names up to you
+3. Create 5 empty files with the names up to you touch 1 2 3 4 5
-3. Use `echo` into the 5 empty files a few sentences about anything
+5. Use `echo` into the 5 empty files a few sentences about anything echo
-4. Stage, commit and push your work on GitHub
+7. Stage, commit and push your work on GitHub
-5. Open up a pull request
+8. Open up a pull request

 ### Submission